curtisa1/ICQSplitter/README.md

 --heliocentric and --phase can be combined such that mhelio = mapp -5log(Δ) is calculated followed by mph = mhelio+2.5*loglog(Φ(ϴ)).
 All magnitudes along with heliocentric distance, r, are reported in the 'keepers.csv' file.

+--stats performs statistical corrections outlined in 'Statistics_method_appendix.txt'

+--plot plots all available data (i.e., all combinations of mraw, mhelio, mphase, and mshift, depending on what the user calculates).

-curtisa1 (at) mail.usf.edu, latest version: v1.0, 2018-19-19
+curtisa1 (at) mail.usf.edu, latest version: v1.0, 2018-4-4

-*	v1.0: Sorts problematic entries from data, performs heliocentric and phase corrections.
+*	v1.0: Sorts problematic entries from data, performs heliocentric distance and phase angle corrections.
+*	v1.1: Added Input Argument CCD_Bool for people using only CCD Measurements.
+*	v2.0: Added statistical correction and plotting command line arguments!

 Sources of error (albeit miniscule) which exist in this code include:
 -Each observation in the data is only compared to JPL HORIZONS to the nearest half-hour, so the extracted phase